-An easy read summary version of the draft Strategy is also available.
-If you would like this, it can be found on the East Dunbartonshire Council website by following the links to "Health and Social Care" and then "consultations".
-Alternatively, we can send a copy by post or email if you contact us at the details above.
+An easy read summary version of this Strategy is also available.
+If you would like this, it can be found on the East Dunbartonshire Council website by following the links to Health and Social Care and then Disability Services / Learning Disability.
+Alternatively, we can send a copy by post or email, if you call us at 0300 123 4510.